Degrees in Human Services

 Human services training often comes from a socioecological perspective that helps you make cross-disciplinary connections that specialists might miss.
 That is particularly true at the level of policy and advocacy.
 You can’t afford to lose sight of the conditions on the ground, in the community, when you are lobbying for new laws or funding.

-As a human service professional leader, you have to have the kind of education that gives you a view from every side of the table.
+As a human services leader, you have to have the kind of education that gives you a view from every side of the table.
 You need to understand budgeting, politics, and the latest in sociological research.
 And you have to tie those views together to support your positions on social justice efforts.

 What Skills Will You Learn With a Degree in Human Services?